Cas-07/EdSquared_documentation/support.md

 ### Tutor-Specific Questions

 **Q: How do I create an admin account as a tutor?**
-**A:** Sign up on the app, verify your account using the code sent to your email, and then you can send verification codes to your students to connect with them.
+**A:** Sign up on the app, check the checkbox that says **"Tutor"**, verify your account using the code sent to your email, and then you can send verification codes to your students to connect with them.

 **Q: What data can I see as a tutor?**
-**A:** Tutors can see all data input by their connected students, including grades, grade types (e.g., end-of-year exam, coursework), historical records, lesson reports, and feedback per student per subject.
+**A:** Tutors can see all data input by their connected students, including grades, grade types, historical records, lesson reports, and feedback per student per subject.

 **Q: How do I navigate between different functions in the app as a tutor?**
 **A:** EdSquared provides intuitive navigation options for tutors: